netdata/netdata/collectors/apps.plugin/README.md

 iterating forever, collecting metrics for each running process and sending them to netdata.
 This is a one-way communication, from `apps.plugin` to netdata.

-So, since `apps.plugin` cannot be instructed by netdata for the actions it performs, we think it is pretty safe to allow it have these increased privileges.
+So, since `apps.plugin` cannot be instructed by Netdata for the actions it performs, we think it is pretty safe to allow it have these increased privileges.

 Keep in mind that `apps.plugin` will still run without escalated permissions,